This post is also available in: Español (Spanish)

 In addition, Bulnesia arborea (Verawood) is tolerant of poor soils, but they should be well-drained.
 Young plants need watering and pruning to form a single trunk and shape the crown.
 It is also a valuable timber tree.
 The wood is greenish-brown in color, very dense, durable, self-lubricating, is aromatic, and has multiple uses, such as for tool handles.

-The Verawood tree is an attractive tropical flowering tree with brilliant yellow flowers present for several months.
+The Verawood tree (Bulnesia Arborea) is an attractive tropical flowering tree with brilliant yellow flowers present for several months.
 Landscaping applications include under power lines or along streets.
 You can also use Verawood as a specimen tree, accent tree or shade tree.
 It can be placed in a small yard or park.
 You should allow for its spreading habit.
 Interestingly, Verawood is related to the Guaiacum Lignum vitae.